svekeman/ays9/docs/gettingstarted/js9.md

 # Create a JS9 Docker Container

-In order to have your own AYS server creating a JumpScale9 Docker container is the easiest and quickest way, just follow the below steps.
+In order to have your own AYS server creating a JumpScale9 Docker container is the easiest and quickest way, just follow the instructions in the [jumpscale/developer](https://github.com/Jumpscale/developer) repository.

+Below is an example based on these instructions.

 Optionally first check if there is already JS9 Docker container running:
 ```shell